 The Bravery from Puma is designed as a shoe that works for many different activities, including working out, running or just walking.
 The lightweight, neutral running shoe is built for running on the road, as it combines many high-quality features.
 The Puma Bravery boasts a high performing EVA midsole that provides added cushioning, while the minimal upper is breathable and comfortable.
 Additionally, the outsole uses Evertrack rubber for durability during high wear.
 This high-performing shoe not only helps the runners perform in a more efficient manner but also does it in a stylish way, as the shoe is made with a sleek design and with many color choices.
 The Puma Bravery is a lightweight, affordable option for runners looking to have a comfortable, flexible shoe.

 The outsole of the Puma

 Bravery uses Puma technology to create a highly durable shoe.
-The outsole is made of Evertrack, a high quality rubber compound that prevents abrasion, and is resistant to wear and tear.
-The outsole is designed with a liberal amount of liberal that helps during runs on tougher surfaces and road debris.
+The outsole is made of Evertrack, a high-quality rubber compound that prevents abrasion, and is resistant to wear and tear.
+The outsole is designed with a liberal amount of rubber that helps during runs on tougher surfaces and road debris.
 There are also flex grooves along the forefront section that assist during toe-off.
 The flexibility

 of the flex grooves allow the shoe to move naturally with the runner’s foot.
 Overall, the Bravery’s outsole ranks high due to its durability and flexibility.